 - Consider your level of web design experience.
-If you’re new to web design and don’t have the time or means to become an expert in coding, a nonprofit CMS that is user-friendly and features drag-and-drop functionality may be the best choice.
+If you’re new to web design and don’t have the time or means to become an expert in coding, a user-friendly nonprofit CMS that features drag-and-drop functionality may be the best choice.
 But if someone on your nonprofit team has more experience, you can open the door to endless design possibilities with a generic CMS.
-Ask yourself how much time you want to invest in the development and design of your website and whether it will be worthwhile to use a more technical platform or a simpler platform.
+Ask yourself how much time you want to invest in developing and designing your website and whether it will be worthwhile to use a more technical or simpler platform.

 - Consider what you want your website to do.
 A nonprofit CMS is perfect for organizations that want to leverage nonprofit-specific resources, like a donation page or event management tools.
 You can do so with a generic CMS, but it may cost more money to add widgets or unique functionality to the backend of your website.
 Work with your team to identify what purpose your website needs to serve and the easiest and most affordable way to make sure you’re creating a website that can fulfill that purpose.